vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 significantly underperforms the BM25 baseline on this long context benchmark.
-Similarly, the popular [OpenAI text-embedding-ada-002 ](text-embedding-ada-002)with 1536 dimensions performs even worse on this long context dataset.
-There are two important observations that can be made from this:
+Similarly, the popular [OpenAI text-embedding-ada-002 ](text-embedding-ada-002)with 1536 dimensions performs even worse on this long-document dataset.
+Two important observations:

 * Strong performance on the MTEB leaderboard does not necessarily generalize to long context retrieval.
-* Models might overfit on the tasks and datasets included in the benchmark.
-MLDR is a recently announced benchmark collection that has been released after most of the MTEB entries were trained, making this zero-shot evaluation more realistic.
+* Models might overfit the datasets included in the MTEB benchmark.
+MLDR is a recently announced benchmark collection, making this zero-shot evaluation more realistic.

-Both ColBERT scoring methods perform better than the baseline and outperform single-vector models by a large margin. **The context-level MaxSim is by a large margin the most effective scoring function, with the cross-context MaxSim a solid second place.**
+Both ColBERT scoring methods perform better than the baseline and outperform single-vector models by a large margin.
+On this dataset, the **context-level MaxSim is by a large margin the most effective scoring function, with the cross-context MaxSim a solid second place**.

 This is a single dataset, and the result might be impacted by how the dataset was constructed; which of the two proposed methods that will work best on your data will depend on the search task.
-For example, if a single context window can answer the information needed perfectly, there is no need to consider the cross-context information.
+For example, if a single context window can answer the query perfectly, there is no need to consider the cross-context information.
 On the other hand, relevant information to answer the question might be in multiple context windows.